telepresenceio/telepresence/docs/reference/config.md

 This is the one cluster configuration that cannot be set using the Helm chart because it defines how Telepresence  connects to the Traffic manager.
 When not default, that setting needs to be configured in the workstation's kubeconfig for the cluster.

-The `manager` key contains configuration for finding the `traffic-manager` that telepresence will connect to.
-It supports one key, `namespace`, indicating the namespace where the traffic manager is to be found
+The `cluster.defaultManagerNamespace` key contains configuration for finding the `traffic-manager` that telepresence will connect to.

-Here is an example kubeconfig that will instruct telepresence to connect to a manager in namespace `staging`:
+Here is an example kubeconfig that will instruct telepresence to connect to a manager in namespace `staging`.
+The setting can be overridden using the Telepresence connect flag `--manager-namespace`.

+Please note that the `cluster.defaultManagerNamespace` can be set in the `config.yml` too, but will then not be unique per cluster.

 ```yaml
 apiVersion: v1